Resources

 Separate Your Financial Accounts

-If it is your first time out of the gate as a landlord, it is critical that you set up at least two additional banking accounts that are to be used solely for your rental property.
+First things first, if it's your first time as a military landlord, it’s critical that you set up at least two additional banking accounts that are to be used solely for your rental property

 Managing finances for your rental becomes infinitely more manageable with dedicated financial accounts.
 Additionally, if you elect to set up a business structure to hold your rental property, such as an LLC, you must separate business finances from your personal accounts.
-Failure to do so creates an undesirable situation called "co-mingling funds," when personal and business funds are mixed in the same accounts.
+Failure to do so creates an undesirable situation known as "co-mingling funds," where personal and business funds are combined in the same accounts.

-Co-mingling funds is also a sure-fire way to "pierce your corporate veil" and eliminate any asset protection you may have had in place with a business structure.
+Co-mingling funds is also a sure-fire way to "pierce your corporate veil" and eliminate any asset protection you have in place with a business structure.

-No matter if you self-manage or hire a professional property manager, you do need to open at least one checking account dedicated solely to your rental property to both receive income and pay expenses through.
+Regardless of whether you self-manage or hire a professional property manager, you will need to open at least one checking account dedicated solely to your rental property to both receive income and pay expenses.

-Tracking rental income is fairly straightforward, as your primary source of income is usually just gross rents.
-Other sources of property income could include: a monthly pet rent; a monthly fee to rent a parking, storage, or garage space; or possibly laundry income from coin-operated machines on site.
+Tracking rental income is pretty straightforward, as your primary source of income is usually gross rents.
+Other sources of property income could include a monthly pet rent, a monthly fee to rent a parking, storage, or garage space, or possibly laundry income from coin-operated machines on site.

-Accurately tracking income is a necessity, not only to create your own budget for your property.
-Rental income is also reportable income that is subject to federal and state taxation, and must be accurately declared.
+Accurately tracking income is essential in creating a budget for your property.
+Rental income is reportable income subject to federal and state taxation and must be accurately declared.

-When a financial plan goes off the rails, it is almost always due to a failure of accurately tracking, capturing, or budgeting for rental expenses.
-Unlike rental income, there are actually several categories of expenses for a typical rental.
+When a financial plan goes off the rails, it’s almost always due to a failure to accurately track, capture, or budget for property upkeep for rentals.
+Unlike rental income, there are several categories of expenses for a typical rental.

 Operating Expenses vs. Capital Expenses: What's the Difference?

-• A Capital Expense, or CapEx, is a repair that enhances the "life," or longevity, of the property.
+A Capital Expense is a repair that "has a useful life," so its cost is deducted over several years.
+A Capital Expense, or CapEx, is a repair that enhances the life, or longevity, of the property.
 Roofs, gutters, new flooring, cabinetry, or appliances, adding storm doors or enhanced windows to a property, a new vanity or toilet, are all examples of Capital Expenses.

-Pro tip: One of the key metrics in measuring the financial viability of your rental investment is Cash Flow.
-Cash Flow can be either positive (i.e. money left over, after all expenses are paid) or negative cash flow, where the property is not generating enough income to pay for its expenses.
+One of the key metrics in measuring the financial viability of your rental investment is Cash Flow.
+Cash Flow can be either positive (i.e., money left over after all expenses are paid) or negative, where the property is not generating enough income to cover its expenses.

 Gross income